-In locales like Cape Cod, Nantucket and Martha’s Vineyard, mopeds are as much a part of vacation as ice cream, the beach, and sunburn.
+In locales like Cape Cod, Nantucket, and Martha’s Vineyard, mopeds are as much a part of the vacation as ice cream, the beach, and sunburn.

 Unfortunately, horrible accidents do happen, as was the case just days ago on July 5th, 2017 when a 46-year-old woman was taken to Boston by Medflight after crashing into a Vineyard Transit Authority (VTA) bus.
 Just prior to this moped mishap was an accident for a young woman of only 29 from New York.
 She lost control of her moped on the corner of Pease’s Point Way South and Cooke St. in Edgartown.

 Last summer two young women on a moped struck a truck in Oak Bluffs, sustaining serious injuries, including the loss of a leg by the 19-year-old moped driver.
 The debate over the dangers of moped riding on the Vineyard specifically dates back 40 years, with renewed vigor this year.

 But long before you sit on the moped seat, fasten your helmet and turn the ignition key, you first need to be adequately insured for coverage in the event of an accident.
 Many situations could unfold with a moped rental or even by visiting a place that is popular for moped rentals.

 Below are some questions to ask before renting or riding on a moped:

 If I rent a moped, do I need to purchase an additional insurance policy from the moped rental shop?

 At the heart of being safe from risks that result in a moped accident is finding out what your current policy covers and what your risk of loss is if an accident occurs.

 Look over your auto insurance (policy) first.
 If you’re in an accident and are the moped operator, do you have medical coverage for yourself and for your passenger – or if you hit a pedestrian, for that person too?